 A large-scale study published in 2017 British Medical Journal suggests that taking supplemental vitamin D may help prevent acute respiratory tract infections.
 In our office, we have been recommending vitamin D supplementation for years, and those patients taking vitamin D seem much less likely to be coming into the office for a respiratory illness.

 Additionally, there are various supplements that may boost your immune system and help your body fight the infection.
-Check with our office staff for specific recommendations.
+Check with our office staff or nutritionists for specific recommendations.

 Spanish Flu and Aspirin